GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People are mistaken when they think that technology just automatically improves.
-It does not automatically improve.
-It only improves if a lot of people work very hard to make it better, and actually it will, I think, by itself degrade, actually.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Elon Musk*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts